Murraytown

 Dutchmans Stern

-This is a deceptively tough walk with a bit of everything – undulating fire tracks with spectacular views, a rocky gorge and a gibber strewn floodplain.
+This is a deceptively tough walk with a bit of everything, from undulating fire tracks with spectacular views, a rocky gorge and a gibber strewn floodplain.
+You’ll walk from Dutchmans Stern to Eyre Depot which was historically significant as a staging post for explorer Edward John Eyre’s expeditions into the Flinders Ranges in the 1830s and 1840s.

 Newikie Creek

-This section passes through Caroona Creek Conservation Park and Tourilie Gorge, which is one of the lesser known gems of the Trail.
-Look out for the remnants of an old bullock track cut through the gorge.
+This section passes through Caroona Creek Conservation Park and Tourilie Gorge, one of the lesser-known gems of the Trail with its ancient geology set in gorgeous landscapes of dry creek beds.
+Look out for the remnants of an old bullock track cut through the rocky Gorge.

 Dares Hill Summit Rd

-The trail takes walkers past the historic Mt Bryan East School, before beginning the climb up Mt Bryan, which is the highest point of the Mt Lofty Ranges.
-Walkers are rewarded with panoramic views of the Mid-North from the summit and as they descend through grazing and farming land towards Hallett.
+The Trail takes you past the historic Mount Bryan East School before you begin the climb up Mount Bryan, the highest point of the Mount Lofty Ranges.
+From the summit you’ll be rewarded with panoramic views of the Mid North before you descend through grazing and farming land towards Hallett, once a railhead for the local farming community.